shashi/FileTrees.jl/page/index.md

 first(exec(reducevalues(vcat, lazy_dfs[r"yellow.csv$"])), 15)
 ```

-If running in an environment with 8 procs with 10 threads each.
-80 tasks will work on them in parallel (as ultimately allowed by the OS).
-Once a task has finished, the data required to execute the task is freed from memory.
+If running in an environment with 8 procs with 10 threads each, 80 tasks will work on them in parallel (they are ultimately scheduled by the OS).
+Once a task has finished, the data required to execute the task is freed from memory if no longer required by any other task.
 So in this example, the DataFrames loaded from disk are freed from memory right after they've been reduced with `vcat`.

-`reducevalues` performs an associative reduce to aide in the freeing of memory: the first two files are loaded, vcat is called on them, and the input dataframes are freed from memory.
+`reducevalues` performs an associative reduce to aide in the freeing of memory: the first two files are loaded, `vcat` is called on them, and the input dataframes are freed from memory.
+And then when the next two files have been similarly `vcat`ed, the two resulting values are then `vcat`ed and freed, and so on.

 If you wish to compute on more data than you have memory to hold, the following information should help you:

 As discussed in this example, there are 80 concurrent tasks at any given time executing a task in the graph.
 So at any given time, the peak memory usage will be the peak memory usage of 80 of the tasks in the task graph.
+Hence one can plan how many processes and threads should be started at the beginning of a computation so as to keep the memory usage manageable.

+It is also necessary to keep in mind what amount of memory a call to `exec` will produce, since that memory allocation cannot be avoided.
+This means `reducevalues` where the reduction computes a small value (such as sum or mean) works best.

 # Caching